Who We Are

 The Center offers an annual speaker series featuring leaders from academia and the public and private sectors on a range of topics relating to diversity and inclusion.

-- Justice Sonia Sotomayor, Associate Justice of the United States Supreme Court [November 10, 2016];
+- Justice Ruth Bader Ginsburg, Associate Justice of the United States Supreme Court [February 5, 2018];

-Click here to learn more about the Center's speaker series or to become a sponsor for 2017-18.
+Click here to learn more about the Center's speaker series.